 |Eukaryotic Cell Culture Applications||Research on the use of SPLVs (stable plurilamellar vesicles) to entrap aminoglycosides as a drug carrier.
 Murine peritoneal macrophases and guinea pig peritoneal macrophages were used to study infections caused by Brucella species (Brucella canis and Brucella abortus) with effective elimination of intracellular bacteria (Fountain et al, 1985). |

-Mouse fibroblasts (LM-strain (CCL1.2)) were used in a cell culture assay to determine the water quality of oil-refinery effluents, and dihydrostreptomycin sulfate was incorporated in the media to prevent contamination.
-The assay was sensitive, reliable method to determine the toxity of effluents (Richardson, 1977).
+Mouse fibroblasts (LM-strain (CCL1.2)) were used in a sensitive, reliable cell culture assay to determine the water quality of oil-refinery effluents, and Dihydrostreptomycin Sulfate was incorporated in the media to prevent contamination (Richardson, 1977).

 (C21H41N7O12)2 •3 H2SO4